ABRSM awarded 'Learn to DJ' pathway now available FIND OUT MORE

 6 types of remix and what makes them different

-Published on 19.07.21 at 12.34 by Virtuoso.
+Published on 19.07.21 at 12.34 by Scott Smart.

 Since the 70s, DJs have been messing around with records - taking them apart and putting them back together or adding new bits to change the flavour.
 There seem to be almost as many different names for doing this as songs themselves.
 So how do you tell the difference between a remix and an edit?
 The lines between them can be a bit blurry, so read on for a quick guide.